SpacelyProject/spacely-docs/fundamentals/Installing Spacely.md

 **Windows:** Download and install Python from https://www.python.org/downloads/release/python-3114/

 **Linux:** Install Python via your package manager if it is not already installed.
 NOTE: If you are using an old operating system (for example **Scientific Linux 7**) which does not have Python 3.11 available via package manager, you will need to build it from source.
-Once you have a Python binary built for your operating system, you can point your Spacely virtual environment to it
+Once you have a Python binary built for your operating system, you can point your Spacely virtual environment to it in Step 4(a).

 **Important Notes:**
 1. Make sure that you are using 64-bit Python (not 32-bit),